 - 1. Display Areas.
 All products shall be sold within a designated area. - 2.
-Livestock.
+Animals.
 Only Household Pets may be sold, including birds, fish, dogs, cats, and reptiles. - 3.
 Vehicles.
 Vehicles shall be showcased within a designated area and shall not occupy required parking spaces - 4.
 Food Vendors.
 Food Vendors, including Mobile Vendors may sell within a designated area accessed from within the facility. - 5.
 Contraband / Stolen Goods.
 The operator shall take measures to prevent the sale of contraband, including stolen goods, 'knock-off' merchandise that violates patents and trademarks, firearms, fireworks, firecrackers, drugs, etc. The operator shall provide a written statement articulating what security measures will be implemented to prohibit the sale of contraband.

-15-2332 Hazardous Waste Management Facilities
+15-2732 Hazardous Waste Management Facilities

-All hazardous waste management facilities, except household hazardous waste collection centers authorized by the City and the Fresno County Health Department, shall be located, developed, and operated in compliance with the following:
+All hazardous waste management facilities, except household hazardous waste collection centers authorized by the City and the Fresno County Health Department, shall be located, developed, and operated in compliance with applicable Federal and State laws and regulations, as well as the following: